SUMMARY

 Location : Delhi

-After breakfast this morning, leave the countryside behind and get back into the beating rhythm of Delhi by mid-afternoon (approximately 9 hours).
-Use the rest of the day however you like.
-Practice your bargaining skills in Chandni Chowk in the maze of shops and kiosks that sell everything imaginable, buy local crafts straight from the hands of the artisan in Janpath market, or gobble down street chaats (Indian snacks, including deep fried fritters and flatbread).
-Hear the story behind the man at Gandhi’s house, see one last ancient structure at Qutb Minar, or relax in the Mughal gardens.
-No doubt you’ll like to get together in the evening with your group leader and the other families for a special dinner.
-Your leader will have great recommendations on where to eat.
+After breakfast this morning, leave the countryside behind and get back into the beating rhythm of Delhi by mid-afternoon.
+When you arrive, you’re free to rest and recharge.
+Later, maybe practice your bargaining skills in Chandni Chowk, where you can buy local crafts straight from the hands of the artisans or gobble down street chaats.
+You could also relax in the Mughal gardens and have a picnic.
+You might like to get together with your group for a special dinner tonight to celebrate your adventure – your leader will have some great recommendations on where to eat!

 Day :10